meshula/meshula.github.com/site/astro-site/src/content/papers/lastmile-v2.md

 The format's success reflects the fact that modern content creation complexity demands new organizational paradigms.
 USD's influence extends beyond animation and VFX into architecture, automotive design, and emerging domains like virtual production and real-time collaboration.

-USD demonstrates that comprehensive expressiveness and high performance are not mutually exclusive, albeit requiring sophisticated engineering to achieve.
-The format's growing adoption demonstrates how foundational infrastructure can enable entire ecosystems of specialized tools and formats.

 ---

 ### 3.3 FBX (Filmbox)